Looking for action to change BC’s Child Poverty Story

-Data in the 2016 BC Child Poverty Report Card, released November 24, 2016, by First Call: BC Child and Youth Advocacy Coalition, highlights how growing income inequality among BC families has one in five of our children living in poverty, and how our failure to properly support youth as they leave foster care is putting many of them at risk of homelessness.
+Data in the 2017 BC Child Poverty Report Card, released November 21, 2017, by First Call: BC Child and Youth Advocacy Coalition, highlights how growing income inequality among BC families has one in five of our children living in poverty, as well as the kinds of policies that keep children and families locked in poverty.

-- Poor families with one or two children in BC in 2014 had median incomes between $10,000 and $12,000 below the poverty line.
-This means over half of them were even deeper in poverty.
+- Poor families with two children in BC in 2015 had median incomes that were $11,000 below the poverty line.
+This means over half of them were even deeper in poverty

 “Poverty affects children’s development and robs them of their potential,” said Michael McKnight, president and CEO of United Way of the Lower Mainland.
 “It’s imperative for the future of our province that we tackle this issue now.
 When we invest in our children, we are investing in our future.”

-In addition to calling for a provincial poverty reduction plan, the 2016 report card makes 20 public policy recommendations that would help reduce the child poverty rate to 7% or less by 2020.
-These recommendations include adopting the $10 a Day Child Care Plan; increasing and indexing the minimum wage, welfare rates and provincial child tax benefit; paying living wages; enhancing Employment Insurance benefits and eligibility; increasing affordable housing options for families; addressing poverty for First Nations and urban Aboriginal families; improving the affordability of post-secondary education; increasing supports for youth aging out of foster care; and enhancing universal health coverage.
+In addition to calling for a provincial poverty reduction plan, the 2017 report card makes 21 public policy recommendations that would help reduce the child poverty rate to 7% or less by 2020.
+Key recommendations to the provincial government include implementing the $10 a Day Child Care Plan; bringing the minimum wage up to $15 an hour and indexing it, significantly increasing income and disability assistance rates and extending the provincial child tax benefit for all children under 18.
+Additional provincial recommendations include enhanced supports for youth transitioning out of government care, removing financial barriers to obtaining a post-secondary education, paying living wages and substantially increased investments in affordable housing options for families, among others.